 What if I can’t do all the exercises?

 Everybody in the class is at a different stage of their Parkinson’s journey – it is entirely up to you how much you wish to participate.
 Exercises can also be adapted if needed.

 What happens during the session?

 Everybody arrives from 1.15pm & we usually get started about 1.30pm, with our dance/exercise class finishing at 2.30pm.
 Covid restrictions are now fully lifted at our venue and so we can have tea/ coffee/ biscuits & socialising time 2.30-3pm.

 Where is it?

-All classes are held at The United Church of St Mark, Great Tattenhams KT18 8RD, 1-3pm on Tuesdays.
-We do not meet on the second Tuesday of each month as the venue is unavailable.
+All classes are held at The United Church of St Mark, Great Tattenhams KT18 8RD, 1.15pm – 3pm on Tuesdays during term time only.

 Do I have to pay?

 Each session is £7.50 per participant (paid in advance in five / six week blocks)

 Please contact Lynda Blyth-Phillips direct on: 07597 388 489 or email firstname.lastname@example.org